How much interest on 1 million pounds can you earn?

 Since December 2021, however, interest rates have been rapidly on the rise, with the BoE base rate currently standing at 5.25%.

-This means that savings accounts and investments are offering more interest than before.
+This means that savings accounts and investments are offering higher interest than before.

-Unfortunately, this will not always be the case, with the BoE base rate expected to fall to 4% in 2024, according to data from private bank Berenberg.
+Unfortunately, this will not always be the case, with the BoE base rate expected to fall in the second half of this year.

 Since interest rates rarely remain stable for long, let’s look at the potential interest on a £1 million investment, according to Money Sprout, based on a range of different rates.